a-delrio/Infographic-toolkit/README.md

 Infographic-toolkit
 ===================

-The info-toolkit is a compilation of more than 800 elements to build infographics.
+The infographic toolkit is a compilation of more than 800 elements to build infographics.
 Among all the items it includes:

  - More than 600 icons from different sources
  - World maps